 Unclaimed Monies Act 2008 (referral)

-- assessments or reassessments of the amount payable by a business or trustee
+- assessments or reassessments of the amount of unclaimed money payable by a business or trustee to the Registrar

-- applications by a business or trustee for repayment of unclaimed monies.
+- the disallowance by the Registrar of applications by a business or trustee for repayment of unclaimed money.

 Cases we can hear

-- you have made a written request to the Registrar to refer the matter to VCAT and
+- requested the Registrar to refer the matter to VCAT.

 Cases we can't help with

 We can’t accept some cases where one party lives in another state or is a Commonwealth government organisation.

 Legislation that gives VCAT the power to hear these applications

 Sections 56 to 65 of the Unclaimed Monies Act 2008